About

 My work focuses on lifting the quality of mesoeconomic thought and inflecting this with practices of solidarity and land connection.

-My work in mesoeconomics has contributed to the development of policy transition practices in a range of organisations around New Zealand, including for the Auckland Council, Toi Mai Ohu Ahumahi, New Zealand Māori Council, MBIE, MoT, and Simplicity New Zealand.
+My economics work has contributed to the development of policy transition practices in a range of organisations around New Zealand, including for the Auckland Council, Toi Mai Ohu Ahumahi, New Zealand Māori Council, MBIE, MoT, and Simplicity New Zealand.
 I currently lead work on social cohesion in New Zealand for the Helen Clark Foundation.